hmvyp/thicket/docs/readme.txt

 Note that we use the term «target» as a shortcut for «reference target» (i.e. referent).
 At the same time, the «target" may also be  treated as one of the «sources» used while building (merging) the resulting «big» tree.
 Interchangeable use of terms «target» and «source» may be confusing, but in the current context, the two terms just represent different aspects of the same thing.

-Mountpoint description allows comments starting with #.
+Mountpoint description allows comments: a comment line has "#" symbol in its first position (only the whole line may be a comment).

 Let's consider an example mountpoint file named my_point.thicket_mount.txt with the following content:

-║
-║  # The two source trees will be merged here:
+# The two source trees will be merged here:
-║  ../first/source/tree
+../first/source/tree
-║  ../second/source/tree
+../second/source/tree
-║

 The two records (except for the comment) represent the source trees to be merged.
 The relative paths are relative to the directory where the mountpoin description file resides.